cdisc-org/usdm/README.md

 ### Sheets

 The workbook consists of several sheets each with a dedicated purpose.
-All sheets must be present.
+All sheets must be present except for those marked optional.

 - Study sheet
 - Study Identifiers sheet
 - Study Design sheet
 - one or more Timeline sheets
-- Study Design Activities sheet
+- Study Design Activities sheet (optional)
 - Study Design Indications and Interventions sheet
 - Study Design Populations sheet
 - Study Design Objectives and Endpoints sheet